dell/csm-docs/content/docs/installation/operator/isilon.md

    | ***Node parameters*** |
    | X_CSI_ISILON_NFS_V3 | Set the version to v3 when mounting an NFS export.
 If the value is "false", then the default version supported will be used | Yes | |
    | X_CSI_MODE   | Driver starting mode  | No | node |
-5. Execute the following command to create PowerScale custom resource:
+6. Execute the following command to create PowerScale custom resource:
     ```kubectl create -f <input_sample_file.yaml>``` .
-    This command will deploy the CSI-PowerScale driver.
+    This command will deploy the CSI-PowerScale driver in the namespace specified in input yaml file.